How to Use the Batch Command in Linux

 Understanding Batch Command Syntax

 The batch command reads commands from standard input and queues them for execution when the system load average drops below a threshold.
 By default, this threshold is 1.5, which means batch waits until the one-minute load average falls below 1.5 before running queued jobs.
 On a single-core system, a load of 1.5 indicates the CPU is fully utilized with additional tasks waiting.
-In contrast, on multi-core systems, this threshold is more easily reached.
+On multi-core systems, you may want a higher threshold (for example, n-1 on an n-core system) so batch jobs do not wait unnecessarily.

 The load threshold of 1.5 is the default value.
 System administrators can change this value when starting the atd daemon using the -l option.
 For example, atd -l 2.0 would only run batch jobs when the load drops below 2.0.